hshimoji/step-ca-tutorial/README.md

 - [tutorial-01](tutorial-01)  — Basic CA using the default `admin` (JWK) provisioner and issuing a server certificate.
 - [tutorial-02](tutorial-02)  — ACME provisioner: learn ACME basics and use an ACME client (certbot) to obtain a server certificate.
-- [tutorial-03](tutorial-03)  — OIDC provisioner: obtain certificates using Google Workspace accounts via OIDC.
+- [tutorial-03](tutorial-03)  — OIDC provisioner: obtain user certificates (client certificates for people) using Google Workspace accounts via OIDC.
 - [tutorial-04](tutorial-04)  — KMS-managed keys: store and use root/intermediate CA private keys in Google Cloud KMS.

 What you will learn